Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/implementing-a-provider/implement-data-access-components/implement-value-accessor-converter.rst

     .. important::

-        You must change the value of ``[VALUE ACCESSOR TEMPLATE ID]`` to match the id from the value accessor template you created.
+        You must change the value of ``[VALUE ACCESSOR TEMPLATE ID]`` to match the id from the value accessor template you created named **Array Value Accessor**.

     .. hint::